Find Affordable College Courses

 Ithaca, NY

-With a ranking of #8, Cornell University did quite well on this year’s best value schools for communication and journalism students working on their master’s degree.
-Cornell is a fairly large private not-for-profit school located in the city of Ithaca.
+Cornell University did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
+It came in at #8 on the list.
+Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.

-Cornell did well in our overall quality rankings, too.
-It placed #1 on our Best Communication & Journalism Master’s Degree Schools in New York list.
+Cornell not only placed well in our value ranking, but it is also #1 on our Best Communication & Journalism Master’s Degree Schools in New York list.

 #9